Dynatrace/OneAgent-SDK-for-C/README.md

 You can use the SDK to trace proprietary IPC communication from one process to the other.
 This will enable you to see full Service Flow, PurePath and Smartscape topology for remoting technologies that Dynatrace is not aware of.

-Instrumenting an outbound remote call:
+Instrumenting an outgoing remote call:

 ```C
     /* create tracer */